nuxt/typescript/docs/cookbook/store.md

 One of the most popular approaches is [vuex-module-decorators](https://github.com/championswimmer/vuex-module-decorators) - see [guide](https://championswimmer.in/vuex-module-decorators/).

-For use with Nuxt, there are few key provisos:
+For use with Nuxt, there are few key provisions:

 1. Your modules must be decorated with `stateFactory: true`, so for example: